 The #1 Thing You Can Do This Year for Better Health

-Forget fad diets, forget tedious calorie counting and instead try eating more fiber to help you lose weight, balance blood sugars, protect your heart and help you get healthier in every way this year.
+Forget fad diets, forget tedious calorie counting and instead try eating more fiber to help you lose weight, balance blood sugars, protect your heart and get healthier in every way this year.

-Instead of unrealistic resolutions this year, that leave us burnt out two weeks in, let's focus on something that can actually make a difference—no matter what your health goals are—and is easy to do.
+Instead of unrealistic resolutions this year, that leave us burned-out two weeks in, let's focus on something that can actually make a difference—no matter what your health goals are—and is easy to do.
 That "something" is eating more fiber.
-No, it doesn't include cutting out carbs, eating only low fat or drinking celery juice—simply eating more fiber will do the trick.
+No, it doesn't include cutting out carbs, eating only low-fat or drinking celery juice—simply eating more fiber will do the trick.

-Fiber is the non-digestable component of plant-based foods, like fruits and veggies, legumes, whole grains and certain seeds, like chia seeds.
+Fiber is the indigestible component of plant-based foods, like fruits and veggies, legumes, whole grains and certain seeds, like chia seeds.
 According to (lots of) research, eating more fiber is one of the best things you can do for your health.
 Plus, isn't it easier to focus on just this one thing, rather than memorizing a long list of foods you can and cannot eat?
 Or only allowing yourself to eat within a certain time range, totally negating your hunger cues?
-The list goes on but instead, let me tell you why fiber is so great.
+The list goes on but, instead, let me tell you why fiber is so great.

 See More: Healthy High-Fiber Recipes